Slow Roasted Grape Tomatoes

 When you roast tomatoes slowly, their sugar starts to caramelize, turning grape tomatoes (or any tomatoes, for that matter) into little nuggets of sweetness.

-And as they roast, their flesh becomes buttery soft — so you can spread these slow-roasted grape tomatoes on thick slices of bread, stir them into Caprese pasta, or use them as a base for homemade spaghetti sauce.
+And as they roast, their flesh becomes buttery soft — so you can spread these slow-roasted grape tomatoes on thick slices of bread, along with a smear of baked ricotta.
+Or stir them into Caprese pasta, or use them as a base for homemade spaghetti sauce.

 Roasting tomatoes with olive oil also provides important health benefits.
 Tomatoes are an excellent source of lycopene, an antioxidant that may protect you from prostate cancer and other types of cancer.
 Cooking tomatoes increases their lycopene, and olive oil helps your body to absorb and use those antioxidants better.